OHS Committees, WHS Representatives and Designates

 (e) shall maintain records as to the receipt and disposition of complaints received from workers under paragraph (c);

-(f) shall co-operate with the assistant deputy minister or an officer who is exercising his or her duties under the Act; and
+(f) shall co-operate with the assistant deputy minister or an officer who is exercising duties under the Act; and

 (g) shall perform those other duties and follow those procedures that may be prescribed by the regulations.